kevmtan/electroCUDA/README.md

 21. Identify noisy timepoints (spikes, pops, channel-specific artifacts, etc) within each frequency/band for each channel/IC

 ### ICA on high-frequency timecourses
-21. If interested in high-frequency bands (assuming [HFB](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6632564/) but also applies to gamma), run ICA again on channel HFB timecourses (prior to subtracting non-neurogenic ICs).
+21. If interested in high-frequency bands (assuming [HFB](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6632564/) but also applies to gamma), run ICA again on channel HFB timecourses prior to subtracting non-neurogenic ICs.
 Use the original ICA weights as starting weights for high-freq ICA.
 This produces HFB-optimized ICs that remain analogous to original ICs.

-Standard ICA (e.g. step 8) is [biased towards lower frequencies](https://sccn.ucsd.edu/mediawiki/images/0/09/IcaRejectionLabPresentation_updated.pdf) due to 1/f frequency decay.
+- Standard ICA (e.g. step 8) is [biased towards lower frequencies](https://sccn.ucsd.edu/mediawiki/images/0/09/IcaRejectionLabPresentation_updated.pdf) due to 1/f frequency decay.
 In other words, higher frequencies have less variance than lower frequencies, thus ICA focuses on lower-frequency activity.
 Running ICA again on HFB timecourses results in much better decomposition of HFB's neuronal sources.